-- Municipalities, conservation authorities, non-governmental 1. organizations, and other interested parties are encouraged to develop a system of publicly-accessible parkland, open space, and trails, including in shoreline areas, within the GGH that: - a) clearly demarcates where public access is and is not permitted; - b) is based on a co-ordinated approach to trail planning and development; and - c) is based on good land stewardship practices for public and private - 2.
+- Municipalities, conservation authorities, non-governmental organizations, and other interested parties are encouraged to develop a system of publicly-accessible parkland, open space, and trails, including in shoreline areas, within the GGH that: - a) clearly demarcates where public access is and is not permitted; - b) is based on a co-ordinated approach to trail planning and development; and

+- c) is based on good land stewardship practices for public and private lands. - 2.
 Municipalities are encouraged to establish an open space system within settlement areas, which may include opportunities for urban agriculture, rooftop gardens, communal courtyards, and public parks.

-Agricultural System 4.2.6
+4.2.6 Agricultural System

-- 1. The Province will identify an Agricultural System for the GGH. - 2.
-Prime agricultural areas, including specialty crop areas, will be designated in accordance with mapping identified by the Province and these areas will be protected for long-term use for agriculture.

-- 3. Where agricultural uses and non-agricultural uses interface outside of settlement areas, land use compatibility will be achieved by avoiding or where avoidance is not possible, minimizing and mitigating adverse impacts on the Agricultural System.
-Where mitigation is required, measures should be incorporated as part of the non-agricultural uses, as appropriate, within the area being developed. - 4.
+- 1. An Agricultural System for the GGH has been identified by the Province. - 2.
+Prime agricultural areas, including specialty crop areas, will be designated in accordance with mapping identified by the Province and these areas will be protected for long-term use for agriculture. - 3.
+Where agricultural uses and non-agricultural uses interface outside of settlement areas, land use compatibility will be achieved by avoiding or where avoidance is not possible, minimizing and mitigating adverse impacts on the Agricultural System.
+Where mitigation is required, measures should be incorporated as part of the non-agricultural uses, as appropriate, within the area being developed.
+Where appropriate, this should be based on an agricultural impact assessment. - 4.
 The geographic continuity of the agricultural land base and the functional and economic connections to the agri-food network will be maintained and enhanced. - 5.
 The retention of existing lots of record for agricultural uses is encouraged, and the use of these lots for non-agricultural uses is discouraged. - 6.
 Integrated planning for growth management, including goods movement and transportation planning, will consider opportunities to support and enhance the Agricultural System. - 7.
 Municipalities are encouraged to implement regional agri-food strategies and other approaches to sustain and enhance the Agricultural System and the long-term economic prosperity and viability of the agri-food sector, including the maintenance and improvement of the agri-food network by: - a) providing opportunities to support access to healthy, local, and affordable food, urban and near-urban agriculture, food system planning and promoting the sustainability of agricultural, agri-food, and agri-product businesses while protecting agricultural resources and minimizing land use conflicts; - b) protecting, enhancing, or supporting opportunities for infrastructure, services, and assets.
-Where negative impacts on the agri-food network are unavoidable, they will be assessed, minimized, and mitigated to the extent feasible; and - c) establishing or consulting with agricultural advisory committees or liaison officers. - 8.
-The prime agricultural areas identified in official plans that are approved and in effect as of July 1, 2017 will continue to be protected in accordance with the official plan until provincial mapping of the Agricultural System has been issued. - 9.
-In implementing the Agricultural System, upper- and single-tier municipalities may, through a municipal comprehensive review, refine or augment provincial mapping in a manner that is consistent with this Plan and any implementation procedures issued by the Province.
+Where negative impacts on the agri-food